astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 How far would the photons fall?
 At a speed of $c$, it would take the photons ten nanoseconds to cross a 3 m room in the rocket.
-At an acceleration of 10 m/s/s, the photons would fall $5\times10^{-16}$ m in ten nanosecond.
+At an acceleration of 10 m/s/s, the photons would fall $5\times10^{-16}$ m in ten nanoseconds.
 This is on the order of the size of subatomic particle, like an electron.
 The Equivalence Principle demands that light moving across a 3 m room on the surface of the Earth should also fall by $5\times10^{-16}$ m.
 If not, we could determine whether